 For God so loved the WORLD

 Throughout the year we have opportunities for people to engage with our global ministry by participating in short- term or long-term service trips abroad.
-Destinations in the past include Kazakhstan, India, Puerto Rico, Uganda, among others.
+Destinations in the past include Central Asia, India, Puerto Rico, Uganda, among others.

 Check on this page often for updates on upcoming global trip opportunities.

 We are constantly awash in an endless stream of suffering and need – natural disasters, war-torn countries, poverty, and famine dominate our news headlines and news feeds.

 We cannot stop the suffering in our broken world, but we can act as channels of God’s love for those in need while we are here.

 “Thongkouang is a tiny village of about 1,000 people in rural Laos.
 Families here have lived in extreme poverty for generations.
 Parents struggle to earn enough to feed their children, who often forego their education in order to work and help support the family.